Buying Short-Sale Homes And Foreclosures For Home Buyers

 Negatives With Buying Short-Sale Homes

-Home buyers who need to close on a home quickly, buying short-sale homes
+Home buyers who need to close on a home quickly, buying short-sale homes is not recommended.

 - Buying short-sale homes take substantially longer